Cheap RC Airplanes

-Rapid advances in rc technology in recent years have made cheap rc airplanes available from a large variety of suppliers; it's very common now for such planes to be sold in small toy shops and not be restricted to specialist model shops.
+Rapid advances in rc technology in recent years have made cheap rc planes available from a large variety of suppliers; it's very common now for such planes to be sold in small toy shops and not be restricted to specialist model shops.

 Well, yes and no. It's understandable that the cheaper rc planes are going to be smaller rather than larger and, again, this is where you have to be careful.

-If you see a 2 metre wingspan RTF plane with a price tag of $50, then it's likely going to be junk.
-But a 30cm span plane with the same pricetag is more realistic.
+If you see a 2-metre wingspan RTF plane with a price tag of $50, then it's likely going to be junk.
+But a 30cm span plane with the same price tag is more realistic.

 But as a general rule of thumb with radio control planes, bigger is better.
-The extra mass of a larger plane helps to stabilise it in the air, and this is always a good thing when you're learning to fly.
+They're easier to see, and the extra mass of a larger plane helps to stabilise it in the air, and this is always a good thing when you're learning to fly.

-Your size of flying area is also going to determine what size plane you can get, so if your space is limited then such a plane is the perfect solution; not only will it get you in to the hobby for not much money, it will also let you fly in a size-restricted area.
+Your size of flying area is also going to determine what size plane you can get, so if your space is limited then a smaller plane is the perfect solution; not only will it get you in to the hobby for not much money, it will also let you fly in a size-restricted area.

-Number of channels
+Number of Channels

 Forget about the planes that have twin motor control and nothing else - these really are toys more than anything else; great for the kids, but not so great for a serious introduction to the hobby.
 Such planes typically get their directional control from changing one motor speed in relation to the other, and their height control by changing both motor speeds together.